punnyhuimin/guess-the-time/README.md

 ## How to Run Locally

-1. Clone this repository:
+1. Clone this repository
+2. Add a .env file in the server directory that contains your MongoDB credentials and database name
-2. cd to the location this repo is stored on your machine and run `docker-compose up --build`
+3. cd to the location this repo is stored on your machine and run `docker-compose up --build`
-3. Alternatively, if you want to run without Docker, use the following
+4. Alternatively, if you want to run without Docker, use the following
    - navigate to the server: `cd server`
    - install dependencies: `pip install -r requirements.txt`
    - navigate to the ui: `cd app`